 - Men may have pain with excess breast tissue, but most often patients say that instead of feeling painful, their breasts feel swollen and tender.

 - Scarring from gynecomastia is minimal.
-Incisions can be made so they are hidden, and any scars will fade until they can’t even be seen.
+Incisions can be made so they are hidden, and any scars will fade over time.
+It can take up to one year for a scar to fully mature.

 - If you are considering male breast surgery, you should be in good general health, at a healthy weight, and have no significant medical problems.